 - We always recommend new lifters when changing a cam.

-- Large or small singles
+- any size turbo, large or small

 - Meant for increased all around efficiency

 To make sure that you have no issues during break-in, follow these few suggestions.